Air raids on Japan: Morality

-There has been debate over the morality of the air campaign against Japan since World War II.
+There has been debate over the morality of the air campaign against Japan since the war.
 During the war the American public approved of the bombing of Germany and Japan, and the few people who criticized the raids were seen as unrealistic or even traitors.
-Some United States government and military personnel believed that the bombing campaign was morally ambiguous, however, but rarely voiced their views publicly.

-The moral concerns over the attacks have focused on the large number of civilian casualties and property damage they caused.
+Some U.S. government and military personnel believed that the bombing campaign was morally ambiguous, however, but rarely voiced their views publicly.The moral concerns over the attacks have focused on the large number of civilian casualties and property damage they caused.
 For this and other reasons, British philosopher A. C. Grayling has concluded that the Allied area bombing campaigns against both Japan and Germany constituted moral crimes.
-Mark Selden described the summer 1945 peak of the bombing campaign as "still perhaps unrivaled in the magnitude of human slaughter" and stated that the factors contributing to its intensity were a combination of "technological breakthroughs, American nationalism, and the erosion of moral and political scruples about killing of civilians, perhaps intensified by the racism that crystallized in the Pacific theater".
+Mark Selden described the summer 1945 peak of the bombing campaign as "still perhaps unrivaled in the magnitude of human slaughter" and stated that the factors contributing to its intensity were a combination of "technological breakthroughs, American nationalism, and the erosion of moral and political scruples about killing of civilians, perhaps intensified by the racism that crystallized in the Pacific theater."

 Edwin P. Hoyt wrote in 1987 that Japanese people commonly regard the Allied bombing of civilians as the worst atrocity of the war.
 It has also been suggested that anti-Japanese sentiment was a factor motivating the USAAF's emphasis on firebombing during the campaign against Japan while most of its raids on Germany used precision bombing tactics.
 However, historian Richard B. Frank argues that this difference was attributable to the evolution in views towards bombing over the course of the war, the limited intelligence on the structure of the Japanese economy available to the Allies and the much greater vulnerability of Japanese cities to incendiary bombs.

 According to Robert McNamara, who served as an officer in the Army Air Forces under General Curtis LeMay during the bombings of Japan, LeMay once said that had the United States lost the war they would have been tried for war crimes, McNamara agrees with this assessment.
-McNamara believed that, "He (LeMay), and I'd say I, were behaving as war criminals." and that "LeMay recognized that what he was doing would be thought immoral if his side had lost.
+McNamara believed that, "He (LeMay), and I'd say I, were behaving as war criminals" and that "LeMay recognized that what he was doing would be thought immoral if his side had lost.
 But what makes it immoral if you lose and not immoral if you win?"